 Preserving the Advanced Level of IoT Security for Manufacturing Systems

-Contemporary secure communication depends on either shared key, or on public key infrastructure.
-The former is cumbersome to administer for the large IoT fleets (multi-key); or it would be attack-prone (single key).
-Gaining access to internals of one IoT device, exposes the single key for many network nodes.
-The latter produces a single point of failure system.
+Contemporary secure communication depends on either shared key or public key infrastructure.
+The former is cumbersome to administer for large IoT fleets (multi-key), or it would be attack-prone (single-key).
+Gaining access to the internals of one IoT device exposes the single key for many network nodes.
+The latter produces a single point-of-failure system.
 The former system becomes inoperational due to segmentation.

-The creativity challenge was accompanied by the adoption challenge.
-The industry had split in OT and IT domains.
-Solving the task in the OT domain by advancing IT tricks doesn’t really help to produce welcomed technology.
-It required adding another UI layer in order to hide most of the complexities.
+The adoption challenge accompanied the creativity challenge.
+The industry had split into OT and IT domains.
+Solving the task in the OT domain by advancing IT tricks doesn’t help to produce welcomed technology.
+It required adding another UI layer to hide most of the complexities.
 Fortunately, it aligned with the need to provide convenient device administration so that solution converged.

 The Softengi team has helped the customer to:

-• better understand the issue at hand and its limitations,
+• A better understanding of the issue at hand and its limitations;

-• deepen the know-how by designing improved distributed PKI algorithm,
+• Deepen the know-how by designing an improved distributed PKI algorithm;

 Results and benefits: